The protected Linux computer must meet requirements listed in the table below.

 - Only GA versions of the supported distributions that have been released before the current version of Veeam Agent for Linux are supported.

-- For the following distributions, we recommend you to install Veeam Agent from a pre-built binary veeamsnap kernel module packages provided by Veeam:
+- For the following distributions, we recommend installing Veeam kernel modules from pre-built binary packages provided by Veeam:

-For other supported distributions, use the dkms packages instead of the pre-built binary veeamsnap kernel module packages.
+For other supported distributions, use the dkms packages instead of the pre-built binary packages with Veeam kernel modules.

 - The Linux OS must be set up to receive software updates from the default repositories enabled in the OS after installation.